sal55/langs/MLang/MM Files.md

 A .m source file can be a Header file (lists files comprising the project), or a Module file (contains the usual program code), or can contain both.

+.ma files are always generated automatically from the compiler using the -ma option, to produce a convenient single-file source representation.

 ### Output Files (Binary)

 Extension | Description